 - Or the fact that the promises made to Christians are more valuable and worthy of our devotion than anything else that anyone has or will ever offer.

-I could talk about these but you've already heard these arguments on the DVD in the Christianity for Beginners class.
+I could talk about these but you've already heard these arguments in my Christianity for Beginners class.
 So I'll stick to the three basic reasons given by author D'Souza arguing that Christianity has provided a better social foundation to Western civilization than any other religion:

 - A theological foundation that encouraged reasonable inquiry as the method to discover the vastness and beauty of God's creation.